filecoin-project/fvm-docs/docs/index.md

 The Dataverse is an open source software project for sharing, preserving, citing, exploring, and analyzing research data.
 See [The Dataverse Project](https://dataverse.org/).

 DAOs are Data Access Objects, patterns that provide an abstract interface to a database or other persistence mechanism.
 They provide specific data operations without exposing details of the database.
-See [Wikipedia](https://en.wikipedia.org/wiki/Data_access_object).
+See [Data access object](https://en.wikipedia.org/wiki/Data_access_object).

 We can use the FVM to tokenize data sets to represent their value to humanity and kickstart the data set economy.
 We can then use it to incentivize further value creation through data processing.